White-clad players at Wimbledon, deckchairs, strawberries and cream, picnics and Pimms – Siri, show me a traditional British summertime.

 BST Hyde Park: Open House

-Grab a picnic blanket and get the first few days of your Wimbledon fix in a Royal Park as part of the ‘American Express presents BST Hyde Park’ freebie midweek sessions.
-Note: this one’s an early exit – it only runs for the first three days of the Championships, Monday 3rd July-Wednesday 5th July.
+Grab a blanket or park yourself at a picnic table and get the first few days of your Wimbledon fix in a Royal Park as part of the ‘American Express presents BST Hyde Park’ freebie midweek sessions.
+Note – this one only runs for certain days of the Championships: Monday 30th June -Thursday 3rd July and Monday 7th – Thursday 10th July.

 Battersea Power Station

 Watch all the action on a big screen in Battersea Power Station’s six-acre riverside park.
-Step it up over Wimbledon Finals Weekend (13th-16th July) when Sipsmith Gin will be matching the sporting action with classic Gin & Tonics from their snazzy art deco Gin Bus from 12pm-10pm.
+Step it up over Wimbledon Finals Weekend when Sipsmith Gin will be matching the sporting action with classic Gin & Tonics from their snazzy art deco Gin Bus from 12pm-10pm.
+Battersea

 Everyman Screen on the Canal